So, where do I start?

 Some words are fresh, one would think they were written in 2012.

 There are some aspects of the celebrated Kenyan political leaders of the past that are always not tackled.
-The media and powers that be gloss over them, paint them as saints but truly without deceit, we need to revisit.
+The media and powers that be gloss over them, and paint them as saints but truly without deceit, we need to revisit this.

 I hold the position, and not from long ago, that, any past African leader that is celebrated even by whites was a sellout in major ways.